Music of the Democratic Republic of the Congo: Colonial times (pre-1960)

-The orchestra of Antoine Kasongo Kitenge in 1950.

 Odéon Kinois, most commonly linked to Disasi, should not be conflated with the similarly named ensemble founded by Kabamba and Booth, nor with Odéon Vocal, led by Léon Yayu and Mulangi.
-All three formations are dated to 1942 and were based in Kinshasa.
-The ensemble Américain, founded in 1945 and led by Pierre Disu, emerged within a context shaped by the temporary presence of American military personnel stationed at Ndolo airfield during World War II.
-These troops, monitoring Soviet submarine activity, entertained local audiences with New Orleans-style jazz.
-In both Américain and Odéon Kinois, proficiency in musical notation (solfège) was a prerequisite for membership.
+All three groups appeared in 1942 in Kinshasa, but they were separate formations.
+The Américain orchestra, founded in 1945 and led by Pierre Disu, developed in a context influenced by the presence of American military personnel at Ndolo airfield during World War II.
+These troops, who were stationed there to monitor Soviet submarine activity, introduced local audiences to New Orleans-style jazz performances.
+Both Américain and Odéon Kinois required members to have proficiency in musical notation (solfège).
 According to Antoine Wendo, the earliest Congolese ensemble predating the influence of the Coastmen and the Excelsior Orchestra was that of Antoine Kasongo Kitenge, a clarinetist and later saxophonist originally from Maniema.
-Kasongo received musical training in the brass band of Sainte-Cécile School in Kintambo, later joined by Jean Lopongo.
-He went on to establish his own jazz orchestra, which performed at public dances in Parc de Bock (now Kinshasa Botanical Garden).
-Despite assertions by musicologist Clément Ossinondé, Kasongo's orchestra was distinct from Odéon Kinois.
+He trained in the brass band of Sainte-Cécile School in Kintambo, where he later worked with Jean Lopongo.
+Kasongo went on to form his own jazz orchestra, which played at public dances in Parc de Bock (now Kinshasa Botanical Garden).
+Although some sources, including musicologist Clément Ossinondé, have linked his group to Odéon Kinois, they were in fact separate bands.